Project by Marguerite Kahrl with Matteo Gianotti

 “Kahrl’s actions, in collaboration of Matteo Gianotti, aim to overturn the common attitude of mastering nature.
-Not only where control is for utilitarian purposes, as in the case of headlong profit-oriented industrialisation, the artist also seeks to overturn the subtle cultural domination that strives to “beautify” the landscape according to predetermined models and rules, and that – in determining landscape compositions– exclude a priori any sharing or interlinking among living beings and the environment.
+Not only where control is for utilitarian purposes, as in the case of headlong profit-oriented industrialization, the artist also seeks to overturn the subtle cultural domination that strives to “beautify” the landscape according to predetermined models and rules, and that – in determining landscape compositions– exclude a priori any sharing or interlinking among living beings and the environment.

-Seeds of Winterslag clearly rejects today’s consumer-based model, favoring instead a model centred upon interrelation and ecological “compensation”.
-Sowing seeds is an act of “phytoremediation” or “bioremediation” of contaminated land, which works by inserting microelements and nitrogen-releasing substances directly into the clay that makes up the balls and that, slowly released into the soil, make the ground more fertile and ready to give life to other vegetation.
+Seeds of Winterslag clearly rejects today’s consumer-based model, favoring instead a model centered upon interrelation and ecological “compensation”.
+Sowing seeds is an act of “phytoremediation” or “bioremediation” of contaminated land, which works by inserting micro elements and nitrogen-releasing substances directly into the clay that makes up the balls and that, slowly released into the soil, make the ground more fertile and ready to give life to other vegetation.
 In preparation for SOW, Kahrl worked with Reviplant a research organization based in Turin, to design a three-stage seeding program to ‘naturalize’ a plot on one of Genk’s slag heaps called Winterslag terril.”

 Un Progetto tra Artisti ed ex Minatori